UHD Scholars Create High-Impact Experience for Second Ward Students

 Tuesday, February 11th, 1:00 PM.
 Cullen Auditorium

 Ebony Embers - Vignettes of the Harlem Renaissance Play

-Cosponsors: CHSS, Student Activities, Center for Student Diversity, Equity and Inclusion, English Department, Arts & Humanities Department, Social Sciences department.
+Cosponsors: CHSS, Student Activities, Center for Diversity & Inclusion, English Department, Arts & Humanities Department, Social Sciences department.

 Wednesday, February 5th, 6:00 PM. - 8:00 PM., Cullen Auditorium